 Financial Aid for Upgrading

 Financial aid may be available to assist with your tuition and students fees for upgrading.
 Upgrading programs include: Academic Upgrading (including College Preparatory), English Language Development (ELD), Employment Training and Preparation (ETP), and Building Employment Success for Tomorrow (BEST).

 Weston Family Scholarship in the Skilled Trades

-Camosun College, with the support of The W. Garfield Weston Foundation, has implemented this program to help students achieve their education goals and begin a fulfilling career in the Skilled Trades.
+Camosun College, with the support of the Weston Family Foundation, has implemented this program to help students achieve their education goals and begin a fulfilling career in the Skilled Trades.